-Compare pet insurance estimates for your Maltese from NZ's top providers.
-Maltese are one of NZ's most popular toy breeds - find the right cover for common conditions like patellar luxation, dental disease, and collapsed trachea.
+Compare pet insurance estimates for your Maltese from Australia's leading providers.
+Maltese are one of the most popular toy breeds in Australia - find cover for dental disease, patellar luxation, and tear staining issues.

 Popular Choice Featured Provider